Notes on invariant measures for loop groups: Computing Invariant Measures I

 and

-where $t=1/\beta$, $l(e)$ denotes the length of an edge $e$, $p_t$ is the heat kernel on $K$, and $d\lambda_K$ is normalized Haar measure on $K$.
+where $T=1/\beta$, $l(e)$ denotes the length of an edge $e$, $p_t$ is the heat kernel on $K$, and $d\lambda_K$ is normalized Haar measure on $K$.
 These projections are coherent (as $V$ varies), and Wiener measure is determined and essentially defined by these projections.
 The pullbacks of smooth functions are smooth vectors.

-When we pass to the limit $\beta \downarrow 0$, it is no longer true that we can evaluate generalized loops at points, almost surely relative to $\mu_0$.
-We have to radically change our point of view, and this has important consequences.
+A second problem: When we pass to the limit $T \uparrow \infty$, it is no longer true that we can evaluate generalized loops at points, almost surely relative to $\mu_0$.
+Instead we look at the natural functions which are defined on the hyperfunction completion.
+This will solve both of our problems.

 Suppose that $\Sigma$ is a compact Riemann surface, and let $c:S^1 \to \Sigma$ be an embedded analytic loop in $\Sigma$.
 The map $c$ extends uniquely to a bi-holomorphic embedding $c:\{1-\epsilon <\vert z\vert <1+\epsilon \}\to\Sigma$ for some $ \epsilon >0$.
-Given a pair $(g,h)$ representing $[g,h]\in Hyp(S^1,G)$, we obtain a holomorphic bundle on $\Sigma$ by using $g$ as a transition function on an $\epsilon'$-collar to the left of $c$ and $h$ as a transition function on an $\epsilon'$-collar to the right of $c$, for some $\epsilon'<\epsilon$, depending upon the pair $(g,h )$.
+Given a pair $(g,h)$ representing $[g,h]\in Hyp(S^1,G)$, we obtain a holomorphic bundle on $\Sigma$ by using $g$ as a transition function on an $\epsilon'$-collar to the left of $c$ and $h$ as a transition function on an $\epsilon'$-collar to the right of $c$, for some $\epsilon'<\epsilon$, depending upon the pair $(g,h)$.
 The isomorphism class of this bundle is independent of the choice of $\epsilon'$, and depends only upon $[g,h]\in Hyp(S^1,G)$.
 This can be summarized as follows:

 \begin{proposition} (a) There is an induced map

 where a $G$ valued hyperfunction $g$ maps to the holomorphic $G$ bundle defined by using $g$ for transition functions, and $Bun_G(\Sigma)$ denotes the set (or stack in algebraic geometry) of holomorphic $G$ bundles.